TheSeaweedMonster/SeraphAsm/README.md

 For assembly/disassembly:<br>
 All opcodes are supported but further testing is needed to refine the output<br>

+As of right now, for disassembly, the opcode struct does not contain any useful information except for<br>
+the text translation of the instruction.<br>
+There will be MUCH more functionality soon.<br>

 This project is essentially finished but I will continue adding updates<br>
 for more features.<br>